Lawrence, Kansas: Government

 Lawrence is run by a city commission and city manager.
 Commissioners consists of five individuals elected by the citizens.
 Three commissioner seats are up for reelection every two years.
 The two top vote-getters receive a four-year term, third-place finisher receives a two-year term.
 The commission elects a mayor and vice-mayor every year in April, usually the two top vote-getters, and also hires the city manager.
 Lawrence uses plurality-at-large voting (also known as block voting) for its municipal elections, whereby voters may choose up to three candidates for office.

 While Kansas is a heavily Republican state, Lawrence is often considered a bastion of the modern Democratic Party, and has been since the late 1980s.
 Douglas County, where Lawrence is situated, was one of only two counties in Kansas whose majority voted for John Kerry in the 2004 presidential election, one of only three that voted for Barack Obama in the 2008 election and one of the only two counties to vote for Hillary Clinton in the 2016 presidential election.
-Douglas County has supported the Democratic candidate for the past eight presidential elections.
+Douglas County has supported the Democratic candidate for the past nine presidential elections.

-Lawrence is served by Democratic state representatives Christina Haswood, Mike Amyx, Barbara Ballard and Dennis "Boog" Highberger, and by Democratic state senators Marci Francisco, and Tom Holland.
-Lawrence is represented federally by Republican Jake LaTurner of the 2nd and U.S. Senators Roger Marshall and Jerry Moran, both Republicans.
+Lawrence is served by Democratic state representatives Suzanne Wikle, Mike Amyx, Barbara Ballard and Brooklynne Mosley, and by state senators Marci Francisco (Democrat), Rick Kloos (Republican), and Patrick Schmidt (Democrat).
+Lawrence is represented federally by Republican Tracey Mann of the 1st and U.S. Senators Roger Marshall and Jerry Moran, both Republicans.
 Prior to 2002, Lawrence sat entirely within the 3rd district until reapportionment split Lawrence between the 2nd and 3rd districts.
 In 2012, Lawrence was placed entirely within the 2nd district.
 In 2022, the Kansas State Legislature moved Lawrence into the 1st district after legal challenges failed in the Kansas Supreme Court.

-Lawrence was the first city in Kansas to enact an ordinance (enacted in 1995, after a campaign called Simply Equal) prohibiting discrimination on the basis of sexual orientation.
+Lawrence was the first city in Kansas to enact an ordinance prohibiting discrimination on the basis of sexual orientation (enacted in 1995, after a campaign called Simply Equal).
 On October 4, 2011, Lawrence became the first city in Kansas to prohibit discrimination based on gender identity with the passage of City Ordinance No. 8672.
 The effort to pass the GIO was led by Scott Criqui from the Kansas Equality Coalition.
 Scott Criqui would go on to become the first openly gay candidate to run for office and win a primary in Lawrence.
 Douglas County was the only county in Kansas to reject the amendment to the Kansas Constitution prohibiting both gay marriage and civil unions in April 2005.
 The vote against the amendment was primarily in the city of Lawrence; outside the city in the rest of Douglas County, the amendment carried.
 Lawrence has an active chapter of the Kansas Equality Coalition, which persuaded the city commission to approve a domestic partner registry on May 22, 2007.
 The registry, which took effect on August 1, 2007, provides unmarried couples —both same-sex and other-sex— some recognition by the city for legal purposes.